actionhero/actionhero/docs/ops/running-actionhero.md

 });
 {% endhighlight %}

+From within actionhero itself (actions, initilizers, etc), you can use `api.commands.start`, `api.commands.stop`, and `api.commands.restart` to control the server.

 ## Grunt

 actionhero integrates with [grunt](http://gruntjs.com/) to allow you to tun manual tasks within actionhero's environment.
 Those of you coming from Ruby, grunt is very similar to `rake` or `make`.